 Why I Overthink Everything (& how I’m learning to stay)

-Then there was the 5th of July party today.
+Then there was the 5th of July party yesterday.

 From the outside, I probably looked fine.
 Smiling, laughing at the right times, wearing the outfit I spent too long picking out.
 But inside?
 I was in a full-blown mental chess match with myself.